Professional Certification Handbook

 When to Apply for Probationary Certification

 A Probationary Certificate is required to participate in an Internship.
-After you pass your TExES or TExMaT exam, and immediately upon requesting your Statement of Eligibility Form (see previous step), you may submit the state application for Probationary Certification.
+After you pass your TExES exam and immediately upon requesting your Statement of Eligibility Form (see previous step), you may submit the state application for Probationary Certification.

 How to Apply for Probationary Certification